 - Assessment of Corporate Performance.
 The Compensation Committee uses corporate performance measures in two ways.
 First, in establishing total compensation ranges, the Compensation Committee considers our performance within our industry using various measures, including, but not limited to, sales growth, profitability, balance sheet management, and total stockholder return.
-Second, as we describe in more detail below, the Compensation Committee has established specific corporate performance measures that determine the size of payments under our Management Incentive Plan. - Assessment of Individual Performance.
-Individual performance affects the compensation of our employees, including the other named executive officers.
-The Compensation Committee has adopted a formal evaluation process for our CEO.
+Second, as we describe in more detail below, the Compensation Committee has established specific corporate performance measures that determine the size of payments under our Management Incentive Plan, as well as the payout of our Performance Share Units, and the value of our other equity awards are based on the value of our common stock. - Assessment of Individual Performance.
+Individual performance affects the compensation of our employees, including the named executive officers.
+In addition, the Compensation Committee has adopted a formal evaluation process for our CEO.
 Each member of our Board provides a written, subjective evaluation of our CEO, on an anonymous basis, covering a broad range of criteria.
 The evaluations are collected and summarized by Frederic W. Cook & Co., Inc., and the Compensation Committee considers them in setting the CEO's compensation.
-For each other named executive officer, the Compensation Committee receives a recommendation from the CEO and also exercises its judgment based on the Committee's interactions with the executive officer.

-• Benchmarking.
-The Compensation Committee benchmarked our compensation programs in fiscal year 2015 with a peer group consisting of the companies listed below, which are broadly similar with respect to industry and size, as measured by revenues, market capitalization, and the number of employees:
+For each other named executive officer, the Compensation Committee receives a recommendation from the CEO and also exercises its judgment based on the Committee's interactions with the executive officer. - Benchmarking.
+The Compensation Committee benchmarked our compensation programs in fiscal year 2017 with a peer group consisting of the following companies, which are broadly similar with respect to industry and size, as measured by revenue (peers range from \$1.1 billion to \$5.3 billion, with a median of \$2.5 billion), market capitalization (peers range from \$573 million to \$8.8 billion, with a median of \$2.8 billion), and number of employees (peers range from 4,515 to 24,100, with a median of 10,400).
+At the time of the study, EnerSys' revenues were \$2.3 billion, market capitalization was \$2.1 billion, and total employees were 9,500.
+Added to the group for fiscal year 2017 were Barnes Group, Donaldson Company, and Lincoln Electric Holdings.
+Eliminated from the fiscal year 2016 group were GrafTech and Pall (each was acquired), and Babcock & Wilcox and SPX (each spun into two separate entities).

-Actuant Corporation General Cable Corporation

-Acuity Brands, Inc. GrafTech International Ltd.

-A.O.
-Smith Corporation Hubell Incorporated

-AVX Corporation IDEX Corporation

-The Babcock & Wilcox Company Regal-Beloit Corporation

-Belden Inc. Valmont Industries, Inc.

-Brady Corp.
-Watt Water Technologies, Inc.

-Crane Co Woodward Governor Company
+Actuant Corporation Acuity Brands, Inc. A.O.
+Smith Corporation AVX Corporation Barnes Group Inc. Belden Inc. Brady Corp.